 Azure / 365 is a very sophisticated commercial and consumer Cloud.
 It has dozens of back-end services, including mechanical learning services, as well as detailed data for large data.
 It is specifically designed to run any type of workload required by iCloud and can become a much better cloud provider for mobile consumers.

-Although it is 10 Mobile was the ultimate failure in the market, the feature that everyone admired was Cortana assistive technology.
+Although Windows 10 Mobile was a complete failure in the market, the feature that everyone admired was Cortana's assistive technology.

-We don't know how many use Cortana on Windows 10, but they are there for everyone to use.
-Of course digital assistants are not intended for desktops, but for hands-free devices such as a smartphone or a smart speaker.
+We don't know how many people use Cortana in Windows 10, but it's there for everyone to use.
+Of course, digital assistants are not intended for desktops, but for hands-free devices such as a smartphone or smart phone speaker.

 Cortana is extremely smart, and it would be very revolutionary and also smart of Apple to give up Siri to replace it with Cortana and all of Microsoft's back-end services for the web and Azure and Office 365 .